jddecker/tvnextepisode/README.md

 For example:

-`python tvnextepisode.py`
+`python3 tvnextepisode.py`

 OR

-`python tvnextepisode.py game of thrones`
+`python3 tvnextepisode.py "what we do in the shadows"`

 OR

-`python tvnextepisode.py "game of thrones"`
+`python3 tvnextepisode.py what we do in the shadows`